Fort Worth Sex Crime Lawyer

 - Employing a minor to work in a sex-oriented enterprise

-No matter the charge, sex crimes are a serious and complex matter, and the prosecution may rely on witness testimony and forensic evidence to reach a conviction.
-In these cases, your attorney can work diligently to find fault in their case – memories can fade and DNA evidence can be inconclusive, for example – in order to build a strong defense on your behalf.
+Sex crimes are serious and complex matters, and the prosecution may rely on witness testimony and forensic evidence to seek a conviction.
+In these cases, your attorney can work to find fault in their case—memories can fade and DNA evidence can be inconclusive, for example—in order to build a strong defense on your behalf.

-What are the Penalties for Sex Crimes in Texas?
+Penalties for Sex Crimes Convictions in Fort Worth

 Our Commitment to You